Google has kicked off the inaugural gadget competition for students in East Africa and will announce a winner in August.

 MONEYWEB: We don’t have the bandwidth.

 STAFFORD MASIE: Today – and I think that’s changing.
 I think Google’s role in the country is to personify that and say, here are case studies, here are examples of people that have gone online, that have leveraged the opportunity, and they are making a living of being online in South Africa.
 And I think if we proliferated that across the country, we could have mass upliftment.
-I think the transformation story, I think about where we Download: loss
+I think the transformation story, I think about where we http://loss technology plays a very big role in that part.

 MONEYWEB: You going to change the advertising model, to many degrees.
 Again in Davos last month they were talking a lot about changing analogue dollars into digital pennies.
 In other words, for the advertiser it is a whole lot cheaper to reach your new market, and Google has brought a lot of this on.
 But isn’t there a downside to that?